amd/ZenDNN/README.md

 ## 3.1.
 Examples

 ZenDNN* provides many examples demonstrating the usage of the library API.
 Executables of these examples can be found in the `install/examples/bin/` folder.

+For detailed logging support and control, see [logging.md](docs/logging.md).

 ## 3.2.
 GTests